radiantlogic-v8/documentation-new/documentation/monitoring-and-reporting-guide/01-monitoring.md

 For details on the operations allowed for each user, please see the [RadiantOne System Administration Guide](/sys-admin-guide/01-introduction).

 When any user that is a member of one of the above delegated administration groups saves changes in the Main or Server Control Panel, this activity is logged into:
 <RLI_HOME>/vds_server/logs/jetty/web_access.log.
-This is a CSV formatted log file with the delimiter being <TAB>.
-To configure the log output for the Control Panel, navigate to the Main
-Control Panel > Settings tab > Logs > Log Settings section.
+This is a CSV formatted log file with the delimiter being TAB.
+To configure the log output for the Control Panel, navigate to the Main Control Panel > Settings tab > Logs > Log Settings section.

 Select Control Panel – Access from the Log Settings to Configure drop-down list.
 Define the log level, rollover size and number of files to keep archived.